-The Career & Transfer Center, in the lower B/C Knuckle, has a variety of print and electronic resources available to help with transfer planning.
+The Career & Transfer Center, in B/C Knuckle, has a variety of print and electronic resources available to help with transfer planning.
 The center has Internet access so that students can view college Web sites and access online transfer resources.
 ARTSYS, a computerized information system created especially to help community college students transfer to Maryland four-year institutions is available, as well as College Source and College Board, which are online resources that enable students to conduct a college search using criteria such as major, size of enrollment, geographic location, cost and available student activities.
 College Source also allows students to view college catalogs from across the nation.

-A library containing in-state and many close-by out-of-state college catalogs is available for student use.
+A library containing in-state and many close-by out-of-state college catalogs is available for student use and check out.

 Brochures and applications for area colleges, as well as transfer guides outlining the majors offered and requirements of the colleges to which our students most frequently transfer, are maintained in the Career & Transfer Center.
-Resource books such as Peterson's Guide to Four-Year Colleges, The College Board Guide to Campus Visits and College Interviews, and The College Board Index of Majors are also available.
+Resource books such as Peterson's Guide to Four-Year Colleges, The College Handbook for Transfer Students and The College Board Guide to 150 Popular College Majors are also available.